binipringle/contracts/_texts/0-outline.md

 - **Factual arguments in support of that holding:** In the RLM case, the custom in the industry was that if you transfer a business you also transfer distribution rights.
 So a reasonable person would believe that here too.
 So absent any other facts a party would be reasonable to believe that parties were following custom.
 If you don't follow custom you have to be explicit.
 - **Factual counterarguments:** Transferability was not explicit.

-The very fact that you are using the objective test means that there was no express intent - no "I promise to sell you my car" - implied agreement can arise by virtue of conduct and custom or practice in the industry - use objective test.
+Note: The very fact that you are using the objective test means that there was no express intent - no "I promise to sell you my car" - implied agreement can arise by virtue of conduct and custom or practice in the industry - use objective test.

-## IIb Policy
+## Policy

 Differences between objective and subjective tests:

-The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist, and this assumption is controversial.
-(59)  When resolving disputes, courts using the objective approach determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
-Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) andd the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.* Subjective test allows for differences between people.
+The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist.
+This assumption is controversial.
+(59)  When resolving disputes, courts using the objective approach to determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.

+Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) and the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.* Subjective test allows for differences between people.
 It prevents contracts being formed by accident.

 ## Three variations on the reasonable person test

-**(1) Universal reasonable person:** Relevant evidence; just specific words being interpreted.
+**(1) Universal reasonable person:** Only relevant evidence is the specific words and content being interpreted.
 Words have set meaning.
-Positioned outside of the history and circumstances of the parties and who sees and hears the words and conduct apart from the context in which they were uttered or performed.
+Positioned outside of the history and circumstances of the parties and apart from the context in which they were uttered or performed.
 Associated with a formalist approach to law and legal interpretation not generally followed today.
 Some impact in contract interpretation (see chapter nine).
-Only relevant evidence is the specific words and content being interpreted.
-If the court were using this test in Embry, they would only be looking at the words McKittrick said, not context.
+If the court were using this test in Embry, it would only look at the words McKittrick said, not context.
 Embry's request is context.
-The context and timing led the court to find that there was a context.
-Critique of universal: it favors the powerful party.
+The context and timing led the court to find that there was a contract.
+Critique of universal reasonable person test: it favors the powerful party.

 **(2) Positioned reasonable person test** interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication. *This was used by the court in Embry.* Relevant evidence includes evidence of the history of the parties' relationship and of the circumstances surrounding the communications.